aredston19/aredston19.Github.io/bank.md

 <img src="images/WB_2.png?raw=true"/>

 In addition to querying the data you can also perform calculations.
-One of the easiest calcualtiosn to perform is counting the records of your data.
+One of the easiest calcualtion sto perform is counting the records of your data.
 In this case, we see there are ~1.1 million records in our database.
-One thing to note is unless you tell SQL what to rename your columns, it will default to a very literally/ messy title from the query.
+One thing to note is unless you tell SQL what to name your columns, it will default to a very literal/ messy title from the query.
 Which bring us to our next command.

 <img src="images/WB_3.png?raw=true"/>
 <img src="images/WB_4.png?raw=true"/>

-In addition to just counting data you can also perform calculations on the data.
+In addition to just counting data there are many other calculations you can perform on the data.
 Let’s suppose you want to see the total amount due to the International Development Agency, you can SELECT a SUM of the entire column.

 SQL will default to naming any calculated fields exactly what is in the query, so instead of having a messy column header you can use the AS function to rename your columns.
 See above I have the same column twice in a row, but the second time I use AS to more conveniently rename the column.